 This year, the Academy’s closing concert will focus on a single work of about one hour‘s duration: Tragödia – Der unsichtbare Raum by Adriana Hölszky, conducted by Johannes Kalitzke.
 In keeping with this, the course will have a twofold emphasis: While one group will work predominantly (but not exclusively!) on Tragödia, the other group will rehearse chamber music repertoire and conducted literature for smaller ensembles.
 Furthermore, all participants are expected to also take part in the improvisation course.
 ALL material covered in the courses will be performed at four public concerts!
 The allocation of the course participants and the assignment of works will be determined by the Ensemble Modern jury once all applications have been submitted.

 The International Ensemble Modern Academy at Klangspuren 2021 is again offering an improvisation class.
 It is being taught by the Berlin-based clarinettist and saxophonist Frank Gratkowski, who has extensive experience in different ways of improvising.
 This new additional offer in the curriculum is open to all course participants.
 The results of the rehearsals will be performed both in the improvisation class’s own public concert and also in the so-called Wandelkonzert.

 Download Klangspuren IEMA brochure 2021

-Acceptance will be announced at the end of May; all applicants will be informed by e-mail.
+Acceptance will be announced in mid-June; all applicants will be informed by e-mail.
 It is to be expected that at the time of the announcement of the course participants the current entry and quarantine regulations according to official and country-specific guidelines will still be valid and will therefore need to be taken into account in the decision of course participation.

 A detailed timetable and the list of participants will be published at the end of June.
 All participants will be provided access to the Klangspuren International Ensemble Modern Academy online platform, where further information and scores will be made available for download.